PlayingKarrde/PegasusHelper/README.md

 - Optional Windows launcher to help with launching Steam games

 ## How to use
 Download the latest zip from the releases page and unzip directly into your Pegasus directory.
-Run Pegasus with the LaunchPegasus.exe
+Run Pegasus with the LaunchPegasus.exe.

+Launch commands that work with Pegasus can be used with LaunchPegasus.exe also.
+For example

+LaunchPegasus.exe

 ## PegasusGamesLauncher
 PegasusGamesLauncher.exe is primarily intended for those that wish to manage their Steam games via LaunchBox.
 This allows for the curation of Steam metadata and art/videos as well as allow Pegasus to track time played for Steam games.